-In December 2013 I accompanied the La Boisselle Study Group on a reconnaissance of the First World War battlefields where I was given access to the British front line tunnels.
-While there I was offered the opportunity to fly in a helicopter over the countryside around Ovillers-la-Boisselle.
+In December 2013 I accompanied the La Boisselle Study Group on a reconnaissance of the First World War battlefields where I was given access to the British front line tunnels at La Boisselle.
+While there I had the opportunity to fly in a helicopter over the countryside of the Somme.

 On the 1st July 1916 the British army suffered 60,000 casualties, of whom 20,000 were dead in fields like these around the Somme.

-Up in the air, the landscape revealed its story as I saw the scars and battle wounds reaped upon the soil, still visible almost one hundred years on; a huge mine crater, front line trenches, smaller craters made by shells and chalk patches in ploughed fields were the soil had been obliterated.
+Up in the air, the landscape revealed its stories.
+I saw the scars and battle wounds reaped upon the soil, still visible almost one hundred years on; a huge mine crater, front line trenches, smaller craters from exploding shells and chalk patches in ploughed fields were the top soil had been obliterated.

-The intention is to produce a series of present day paintings from similar vantage points to those painted by Nash and Orpen; The Ypres Salient in the case of Nash, The Somme for Orpen.
-The idea is to make direct comparisons between the destruction depicted by Nash, Orpen and Masefield and the landscapes as they are today.
+A series of present day paintings from similar vantage points to those painted by Paul Nash and William Orpen are in production.
+I will make direct comparisons between the destruction depicted by Nash, Orpen and Masefield and the landscapes as they are today.

-I will paint the landscapes from the ground and also from aerial photographs where the underlying scars on the landscape are still visible.
-The paintings will serve as a contemporary monument for those lost in the War, a tribute to the works of Nash, Orpen and Masefield, a comparative perspective on landscape regeneration, and an educational resource.
-They will also promote the work of the La Boisselle Study Group and other similar groups.
+I am painting using reference photos from my trips to these landscapes during the period between 2013-18.
+The paintings will serve as a contemporary memorial for those lost in the War, be a tribute to the works of Nash, Orpen and Masefield, present a comparative perspective on landscape regeneration and become an educational resource.
+They will also promote the work of the La Boisselle Study Group and The Friends of Lochnagar.

 You can see my progress here